nayefserag/LumenLens/README.md

 - Developed a comment model and post model, allowing users to comment on posts.
 - Enabled soft delete for posts and hard delete for comments.
 - Applied a global guard to all routes to verify user authentication.

+## User Roles and Access
+LumenLens incorporates a role-based access control system to manage permissions for different types of users.
+The roles and their respective access permissions are as follows:
+- **User**: Can view posts, create comments, and manage their own profile.
+- **Admin**: Has all user permissions plus the ability to create, edit, and delete any posts and comments.
+- **Super Admin**: Has all admin permissions and can manage user roles and access levels, as well as perform system-level configurations.

 ## Project Technologies & Tools
 The project utilized the following technologies and tools: